LlewBach/aj-builder/README.md

 [Back to top](#mileston-1-project---anthony-jones-handyman)

 This website is for educational purposes only.
-I originally planned to make this site for a real builder, but due to poor responsiveness, I've made it for an imaginary handyman.
+I originally planned to make this site for a real handyman I know, but the content is not specifically relevant to him.
+In the future I intend on swapping in media and content by him so that it more accurately reflects himself and his business.

 In order to avoid confusion while looking at the git pushes, I need to explain the naming history of this document.

 The original README I wrote was not fit for purpose so I created README2.
 I then turned the original README into a 'Build Log' and renamed it that.
 The Build Log contains the bulk of the original README I wrote.
 I then created README2, which I later renamed 'README'.

+README.md => build-log.md

+README2.md => README.md

 ## UX